ethull/ethull/README.md

-Hello, I'm Ethan, a Software Engineer from South London.
+Hello, I'm Ethan, a Software Engineer from London.

 ### Some cool projects
 - [Dotfiles built for xubuntu](https://github.com/ethull/dotfiles)